Uibin Seong

-Royal Noble Consort Ui of the Changnyeong Seong clan (6 August 1753 – 4 November 1786) was the beloved consort of King Jeongjo of Joseon and the mother of Crown Prince Munhyo.
+Uibin Seong (6 August 1753 – 4 November 1786) or Concubine Ui, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title ui (의; 宜), the full meaning is "Proper Concubine".) of the Changnyeong Seong clan, personal name Seong Deok-im, was the beloved consort of King Jeongjo, the 22nd monarch of Joseon, and the biological mother of Crown Prince Munhyo.

 Biography

 Early life

-The future Royal Consort was born on August 6, 1753 (July 8, 1753 in Korean lunar calendar), during the 29th year of King Yeongjo's reign, into the Changnyeong Seong clan.
-Her name was Seong Deok-im.

-She was the youngest daughter and child of Seong Yun-woo, and his second wife, Lady Im of the Buan Im clan.
-Lady Seong had six siblings: 4 older brothers, one older sister, and a younger half-brother.
+Lady Seong was born during Yeongjo's reign, into the Changnyeong Seong clan.
+She was the youngest child of Seong Yun-u and his second wife, a lady from the Buan Im clan.
+Lady Seong had seven siblings: four older brothers, two older sister, and one younger half-brother.

-Seong Yun-woo's first wife was Lady Ma of the Jangheung Ma clan.
+Seong Yun-u's first wife was from the Jangheung Ma clan.
 After her death, he married Lady Im, the daughter of Im Jong-ju, a minor government official.
-She died in 1756, three years after giving birth to the future Seong Ui-bin.
-Seong Yun-woo's third wife was Lady Ji of the Danyang Ji clan.
+She died in 1756, three years after giving birth to Lady Seong.
+Seong Yun-u's third wife came from the Danyang Ji clan.

 Their family was quite poor, and at the time of Lady Seong's birth, her father worked as a steward for Hong Bong-han, the maternal grandfather of King Jeongjo.
-He later became a military officer, but resigned in 1761, due to embezzlement accusations.
-Her father died in 1769 at the age of 60.
+He later became a military officer, but resigned in 1761, due to embezzlement accusations, and died in 1769.

 Life in the palace

-In 1762, at the age of ten, she entered the royal palace as a gungnyeo.
-Because of her father's relationship with the Pungsan Hong clan, Lady Seong became a personal maid of King Jeongjo's mother, Crown Princess Hye.
+In 1762, at the age of 9, she became a palace lady.
+Thanks to her father's relationship with the Pungsan Hong clan, Lady Seong was chosen as a personal maid of King Jeongjo's mother, Lady Hyegyŏng.

-In 1773, she alongside Princess Cheongyeon and Princess Cheongseon, transcribed the classic novel Gwakjangyangmunrok (comprising 10 volumes, 10 books) to Korean.
+In 1773, she transcribed to Korean the classic novel Gwakjangyangmunrok (comprising 10 volumes), alongside Princess Cheongyeon and Princess Cheongseon.

-Some time before 1782, she received Jeongjo's grace and was promoted to Sangui, a court lady of the fifth senior rank.
+Some time before 1782, she received Jeongjo's favor and was promoted to sangui (상의; 尙儀), a female official of the senior fifth rank.
 It is recorded that she was pregnant two times between 1780 and 1782, but both pregnancies ended in miscarriage.

-On October 13, 1782, Lady Seong gave birth to her first child, Yi Sun.
-That same day, she became a Royal Consort, after being elevated to the third senior rank of So-yong.
-Almost three months later, in late December 1782, her son was given the title of Prince Royal.
+On 13 October 1782, Lady Seong gave birth to her first child, Yi Yang.
+That same day, she was appointed as a royal consort of the senior third rank (소용; 昭容; soyong).
+Almost three months later, in late December 1782, her son was given the title of prince royal (원자; 元子; wonja).

-The following year, Seong So-yong was promoted to the first senior rank of Bin and Jeongjo personally chose the prefix "Ui" (meaning "appropriate/fitting") for her.
+The following year, Lady Seong was promoted to the senior first rank (빈; 嬪; bin), and Jeongjo personally chose for her the honorific title ui (의; 宜), meaning "proper".

-On March 20, 1784, Lady Seong gave birth to an unnamed daughter who died a year after birth.
+In the first half of 1784, Lady Seong gave birth to a daughter who died in infancy.

-On July 2, 1784, Yi Sun was invested as Crown Prince, but he died during an epidemic on June 6, 1786.
+On 17 August 1784, Yi Yang was invested as crown prince, but he died during an epidemic on 6 June 1786.